Enlil: Chief god and arbitrator

 A nearly complete 108-line poem from the Early Dynastic Period (c.
-2900 – 2350 BC) describes Enlil's invention of the mattock, a key agricultural pick, hoe, ax, or digging tool of the Sumerians.
+2900–2350 BC) describes Enlil's invention of the mattock, a key agricultural pick, hoe, ax, or digging tool of the Sumerians.
 In the poem, Enlil conjures the mattock into existence and decrees its fate.
 The mattock is described as gloriously beautiful; it is made of pure gold and its head is carved from lapis lazuli.
 Enlil gives the tool over to the humans, who use it to build cities, subjugate their people, and pull up weeds.
 Enlil was believed to aid in the growth of plants.

-The Sumerian poem Enlil Chooses the Farmer-God (ETCSL 5.3.3) describes how Enlil, hoping "to establish abundance and prosperity", creates two gods Emesh and Enten, a shepherd and a farmer, respectively.
+The Sumerian poem Enlil Chooses the Farmer–God (ETCSL 5.3.3) describes how Enlil, hoping "to establish abundance and prosperity", creates two gods Emesh and Enten, a shepherd and a farmer, respectively.
 The two gods argue and Emesh lays claim to Enten's position.
 They take the dispute before Enlil, who rules in favor of Enten; the two gods rejoice and reconcile.

 Ninurta myths

 In the Sumerian poem Lugale (ETCSL 1.6.2), Enlil gives advice to his son, the god Ninurta, advising him on a strategy to slay the demon Asag.
 This advice is relayed to Ninurta by way of Sharur, his enchanted talking mace, which had been sent by Ninurta to the realm of the gods to seek counsel from Enlil directly.

 In the Old, Middle, and Late Babylonian myth of Anzû and the Tablet of Destinies, the Anzû, a giant, monstrous bird, betrays Enlil and steals the Tablet of Destinies, a sacred clay tablet belonging to Enlil that grants him his authority, while Enlil is preparing for a bath.
 The rivers dry up and the gods are stripped of their powers.
-The gods send Adad, Gerra, and Shara to defeat the Anzû, but all of them fail.
+The gods send Adad, Girra, and Shara to defeat the Anzû, but all of them fail.
 Finally, Ea proposes that the gods should send Ninurta, Enlil's son.
 Ninurta successfully defeats the Anzû and returns the Tablet of Destinies to his father.
-As a reward, Ninurta is a granted a prominent seat on the council of the gods.
+As a reward, Ninurta is granted a prominent seat on the council of the gods.